 - Video capture card or capture device to get the camera video into the computer

-- Audio interface to capture the microphone’s signal (necessary depending on type of microphone)
+- Audio interface to capture the microphone’s signal (necessary depending on the type of microphone) – See our guide to audio interfaces for live streaming

 - Headphones for monitoring audio (optional, recommended for game streamers)